ellisgl/GeekLab-GLPDO2/README.md

 Binds a value as bool(true, false, 0, 1), with optional NULL or integer (0 or 1) value return.

 Statement->bDate($value, optional boolean $null)<br/>
+Binds a value as a date (string - validated for YYYY-MM-DD), with optional NULL return.

+Statement->bDateString($value, optional boolean $null)<br/>
-Binds a value as a date, with optional NULL return
+Binds a value as a date time (string - validated for YYYY-MM-DD HH:MM:SS), with optional NULL return.

 Statement->bFloat($value, optional integer $decimals, optional boolean $null)<br/>
 Binds a value aa a float, with decimal place (default of 3) and optional NULL return.